 The marking of the checkpoints doesn't happen until after generating a sparse point cloud.
 Click Tie-point Extraction to bring up the dialog and make sure Use GNSS is checked to tell the SW the images are PPK referenced.
 Then hit start.

 The next tabular step is to generate and view the report.
 Scroll down to see the checkpoint accuracies.
 If they are within tolerance proceed to the next step in creating a surface.
-If the accuracies are not good consider switching checkpoints to GCPs, check the transformations, image exposure, truncations, base station accuracies, overlap, and tie point strength.
+If the accuracies are not good consider switching checkpoints to GCPs, review transformations, image exposure, truncations, base station accuracies, overlap, and tie point strength.
+You may need to unselect Camera Calibration for running the Orientation step a 2nd time, and Compute global shift if there are reference system issues.

 Generate the surface and ortho to the desired density and resolution.